 Requests for training shall be reviewed and approved by the employee’s immediate supervisor.

-Training and continuing education funds managed by the Personnel Services Department shall be expended for training which affects the majority of the organization and provides the greatest return on investment.
+Training and continuing education funds managed by the Human Resources Department shall be expended for training which affects the majority of the organization and provides the greatest return on investment.
 Department specific training (technical) shall be budgeted for and funded by individual departments each fiscal year.

 Training Funds Charge Back

-The Personnel Services Department provides a broad range of training without charge to individual departments.
-The Personnel Services Department negotiates a "best price" with vendors and accepts participant enrollments sufficient to ensure a full class and to maximize the training dollars invested.
+The Human Resources Department provides a broad range of training without charge to individual departments.
+The Human Resources Department negotiates a "best price" with vendors and accepts participant enrollments sufficient to ensure a full class and to maximize the training dollars invested.
 Employees will occasionally have scheduling conflicts which require them to forego training.
-Failure to notify the Personnel Services Department of their inability to attend the courses for which they are registered causes training seats to go unfilled.
-Many of these courses have a waiting list of prospective participants; thus, notification to the Personnel Services Department, by employees who cannot attend, would enable other interested employees to receive the training.
+Failure to notify the Human Resources Department of their inability to attend the courses for which they are registered causes training seats to go unfilled.
+Many of these courses have a waiting list of prospective participants; thus, notification to the Human Resources Department, by employees who cannot attend, would enable other interested employees to receive the training.
 In an effort to minimize lost training dollars because of “no shows” it is necessary to charge back Departments for vacant training seats.

-The Personnel Services Department will charge back Departments for the cost of training for employees who do not notify the Personnel Services Department, in writing, of their inability to attend the courses for which they have registered.
+The Human Resources Department will charge back Departments for the cost of training for employees who do not notify the Human Resources Department, in writing, of their inability to attend the courses for which they have registered.
 The amount of the charge back to the Department will be the estimated cost of the empty seat for that training course.
-Departments may avoid this charge by ensuring that written cancellation is received by the Personnel Services Department at least one (1) full business day prior to the start of the class or by substituting the employee with another to fill the reserved seat.
-Any funds transferred to the Personnel Services Department for "no show" employees will be used to meet additional County training needs.
+Departments may avoid this charge by ensuring that written cancellation is received by the Human Resources Department at least one (1) full business day prior to the start of the class or by substituting the employee with another to fill the reserved seat.
+Any funds transferred to the Human Resources Department for "no show" employees will be used to meet additional County training needs.

 Participation in the tuition reimbursement program is available to all County employees provided they meet or exceed the one (1) year requirement as having served as a full time employee.

-Upon the successful completion of the approved course(s), with a G.P.A. of 2.0 or better, the employee must submit to the Personnel Services Department, certification of successful course completion and the receipt for tuition paid to the accredited institution.
 Requests for reimbursement should be made no later than thirty (30) calendar days after completion of the course(s) and no later than September 15th of each year.
-Reimbursement for tuition shall only be made to employees who are on the active payroll at the time of the reimbursement request, and who have prior written approval for such benefit from the Personnel Services Department.
+Reimbursement for tuition shall only be made to employees who are on the active payroll at the time of the reimbursement request.
 Tuition assistance shall not be paid by the County if the same or similar benefit is provided by the Veteran’s Administration or other similar financial resource.

 Separation from the County